Client: Zuma ○ Cosmopolitan Resort ○ Las Vegas

 Adding Light to an Existing Interior Lighting Design

-Most restaurants in Las Vegas use recessed MR16, or advanced projection lighting fixtures to focus the light on the dining table, not on the patrons’ faces.
-Pair that with dark tabletops, wood surfaces, brightly colored accent walls, variable colored fabrics and now you’ve got a super high-contrast scene to capture.
+Most restaurants in Las Vegas use recessed MR16, or advanced projection lighting fixtures to focus the light on the dining table, not on their patrons’ faces.
+Pair that with dark tabletops, wood surfaces, brightly colored accent walls, variable-colored fabrics and now you’ve got a super high-contrast scene to capture.

 Yes, many of the latest cameras have built-in HDR (High-Dynamic-Range) exposure modes and Capture One, Photoshop and Lightroom can merge bracketed exposures into one file to compensate for those high and low areas of exposure using their proprietary algorithms, but there’s no substitute for properly lighting a room and capturing everything in-camera.
 Anything less than using best practice techniques always results in perfunctory architectural images.

-To even out the lighting pattern in a particular room I’ll often use a mix of Hensel strobe lights paired with over-sized light modifiers (soft diffusion), or in tight spaces where my back is against a wall the Kino Flo light banks are the trick.
-To match a room’s native color temperature orange gel can be placed over the strobes, or when using Kino Flo light banks the bulbs can be swapped out for Tungsten color-temp bulbs respectively.
+To even out the lighting pattern in a particular room I’ll often use a mix of strobe lights paired with light modifiers (soft diffusion), or in tight spaces where my back is against a wall the Kino Flo light panels.

 For specialty items in a room such as hanging art, objects of interest, accent walls, or dark areas in the background I’ll often place smaller “pepper” lights hidden in the distance to push extra lumens to ensure those elements stay relevant.
 Key lighting from left/right of the camera position falls off quickly (disappearing into the distance), so it’s important to light your background as well, to provide depth in the image.